Why it is better to fight your traffic ticket rather than just pay

 So it is important to try and do everything to fight your traffic ticket and avoid these results.

 Avoid points going on your license record

 You always want to fight your traffic ticket to avoid points going on your driver record.

 Most people when they get a traffic ticket usually just pay it off.
 The problems with this approach are that:-

-- It automatically puts a point on your driver’s license record
+- It automatically puts at least one point on your driver’s license record

 - And it will probably increase your insurance rates.

 We suggest that you do everything you can to fight your traffic ticket to avoid points going on your record.
 Keep in mind you are allowed to do traffic school every 18 months and this will hide the point and ticket from your driver's license record if done successfully.

 Frequently people get 3 or 4 traffic tickets in a year and instead of fighting the traffic tickets or doing traffic school they just pay off the ticket fines and end up putting 4 points on their DMV license record.